bazel-contrib/rules_jvm/java/gazelle/README.md

 # Gazelle Java extension

-This provides an experimental [Gazelle][] extension to generate build files for Java projects.
+This provides a  [Gazelle][] extension to generate build files for Java projects.

 ## Usage
 In the `WORKSPACE` file set up the rules_jvm correctly: